Laparka/Nailject/README.md

 #  Ulutshaizing and Documentation In Progress
-# TypeScript Dependency Injection
+# TypeScript Dependency Injection Library
 This is my learning project.
-Detects container builder registrations and generated service resolvers with a IoC container.
-The IoC Container then used to resolve services by symbols.
+The library helps to avoid manual class initializations.
+You just provide the registrations and run the library against the registration class.
+The library analyzes the registration class in the file and creates service resolvers and the IoC Service Provider.
+This is a basic implementation for my needs.
+If the library will be useful for the others, I will make it more configurable and with all other features.

+# How this library is different compared to all others DI libraries for TypeScript?
+* Doesn't require experimental decorators
+* Doesn't require the reflect-metadata library
+* No runtime dynamic - everything is determined.

 ## Register your dependencies